The Middlesteins by Jami Attenberg (Grand Central Publishing; 273 pages; $24.99).

 The commercial’s message conveys the same sentiments that Edie learned from her parents as a child.
 “Food was made of love, and love was made of food, and if it could stop a child from crying, then there was nothing wrong with that either.”

 As Edie grows up, she also grows out.
 She marries and has children, who grow up and have lives of their own.
-Food is still a constant in her life, more than a constant really; Edie needs food.
-For Edie, food provides everyday sustenance and survival, yes, but she uses food as a crutch to cope with the deaths of her parents, her own insecurities and problems, and a painful separation from her husband, Richard.
-Food thus becomes her solace, her best friend, and her psychiatrist.
+Food is still a constant in her life, more than a constant really–Edie needs food.
+For Edie, food provides everyday sustenance and survival, yes, but she also uses food as a crutch to cope with the deaths of her parents, her own insecurities and problems, and a painful separation from her husband, Richard.
+Food thus becomes her solace.
 Food never abandons her; food never complains about her weight; food never tells her she’s not good enough.
 Doctors warn Edie that her alarming obesity is killing her, but she pays them no mind.

 In The Middlesteins, Attenberg puts a real face to our nation’s obesity epidemic.
 Attenberg’s unflinching portrayal of Edie is wholly empathetic.
 She lays Edie bare before us and forces us to acknowledge something surprising: Edie’s addiction to food is not that different from all of our fixations, be they shopping, sports, fitness, gambling, sex, alcohol, or drugs.
 Edie’s obesity is just more noticeable because it is a physical manifestation of her addiction to food.
 In other words, we can see the evidence of Edie’s overeating while we are often blind-sided by the hidden compulsions of others.